mmdrozd/Methods/Assignments/05-20_Create-Two-New-Users-And-Set-Up-Backup/Create-Two-New-Users-And-Set-Up-Backup.md

 1. Create another user named Shared
    * Give it the standard econ-ark password: kra-noce
-1. As before login and delete the junk folders
+1. As before, login and delete the junk folders
 1. Now create the following folders:
    * GitHub
    * Downloads